Joint source-channel coding with feedback: Feedback codes for non-equiprobable messages

 \section{Feedback codes for non-equiprobable messages}

 In this section we consider joint source-channel coding assessing reliability by the probability that the (possibly non-equiprobable) message is reproduced correctly.
-Our key tool will be two extensions of the channel coding bounds for the DMC with feedback from~\cite{polyanskiy2011feedback}.
+These results lay the foundation for the analysis of joint source-channel coding under distortion constraints presented in Section \ref{sec:main}.
+Our key tools are two extensions of the channel coding bounds for the DMC with feedback from~\cite{polyanskiy2011feedback}.
 VLF and VLFT codes are formally defined as follows.